19hours/sg-statutes/Acts/Architects Act.md

 [15/95]

-(f) the Board is not satisfied that the applicant has complied with the prescribed requirements relating to continuing professional education ; or
+(f) the Board is not satisfied that the applicant has complied with the prescribed requirements relating to continuing professional education; or

 [18/2003 wef 01/01/2004]

 [28/2005 wef 01/12/2005]

 (g) the Board does not approve of the name under which the registered architect intends to carry on his practice.

+[15/95]

 [28/2005 wef 01/12/2005]